ioistired/CAPTAIN-CAPSLOCK-TELEGRAM/README.md

 shout something random back at you.
 The more you shout at it, the bigger its repertoire gets.
 Duplicate text will not be logged.

-## What's in a shout?

-*Would a scream by any other name still be as loud?*

-The algorithm for determining shouts is in [utils/shout.py](https://github.com/bmintz/CAPTAIN-CAPSLOCK/blob/master/utils/shout.py).
-It is roughly as follows:

-- A sentence is a shout if at least 50% of the words are shouting words (excluding words <3 characters in length)
-- A word is a shouting word if >50% of its characters are uppercase.

-For example, "you went to college to be a WELL EDUCATED CITIZEN OF THE WORLD, nick" is a shout because more than half of the words >2 characters long are shouting words ("WELL", "EDUCATED", "CITIZEN", "THE", and "WORLD").

-## What commands does it have?

-Not many.

-- @CAPTAIN CAPSLOCK toggle will enable or disable the shout response and logging for you.
-- If you have the Manage Messages permission *server-wide* then you can use the @CAPTAIN CAPSLOCK toggleserver command.
-This will make the shouting auto response opt-in or opt-out for the entire server.
-If it is opt-in, users will need to run @CAPTAIN CAPSLOCK toggle before the bot will log their shouts and repeat them.

 ## What about message deletes/edits?

 Deleting a message will delete its correspond entry in the database, if there is one.